PyFunceble/web-worker/README.rst

 This project is not intended to fully replace the official PyFunceble Command Line Interface provided by `@funilrys`_.

-This project in intended for those who don't necessarily use Python for their projects, but still want to use PyFunceble to check the availability, syntax, or reputation of a domain, IP, or URL.
+This project is intended for those who don't necessarily use Python for their projects, but still want to use PyFunceble to check the availability, syntax, or reputation of a domain, IP, or URL.
 In other words, this project only provides the core functions of PyFunceble, but behind a Web API.